-Rosemary and hair loss:
+Rosemary and hair loss

 Rosemary is anti-bacterial and packed with antioxidants to help promote a healthy scalp and accelerated hair growth.
 In addition, when applied topically, rosemary is excellent at improving blood circulation.
-Because of this, it has been used for hundreds of years to help ward off hair loss, making it a great herb for those facing thinning hair and balding.
+Because of this, it has been used for hundreds of years to help ward off hair loss, making it a wonderful herb for those facing thinning hair and balding.

-Pumpkin seed oil and hair loss:
+Pumpkin seed oil and hair loss

-Tea tree oil and hair loss:
+Tea tree oil and hair loss

 Fo-ti (he shou wu) and hair loss

-Moringa and hair loss:
+Moringa and hair loss

-Moringa has been used for centuries though it’s become a popular healing Ayurvedic herb in hair care in recent years.
+Moringa has been used for centuries, though it's become a popular healing Ayurvedic herb in hair care in recent years.
 It contains high levels of vitamin A, zinc, and antioxidants to stimulate hair growth and improve immune functions.
 This improved immune function can prevent hair strands from becoming dry and sebaceous glands from clogging up.
 Moringa can also help improve circulation to the scalp by nourishing the capillaries that carry blood to the follicles for healthy, strong hair.
 Moringa comes in tea and powder form that can be consumed orally or mixed into restoring products like hair masks and scalp treatments.

-Brahmi and hair loss:
+Brahmi and hair loss

 Brahmi is an Indian herb that has a long history in Ayurveda medicine.
 Brahmi can reduce hair fall when used for hair health, make the strands appear thicker, and strengthen the follicle and hair root.
 When applied topically, it can also reduce the appearance and formation of split ends by creating a natural protective layer around the hair cuticle.